 8. If access to the public record requested is approved, the public record shall be available for access during regular business hours of the Camp Hill Borough Office.
 The designated employee shall cooperate fully with the requester, while also taking reasonable measures to protect all public records from the possibility of theft and/or modification.
-The presence of a designated employee is required when public records are examined
+The presence of a designated employee is required when public records are examined and inspected.

 9. Fees for duplication of public records shall be as follows:

 (b) Duplication of public electronic and/or tape records: actual cost to the Borough for duplicating the public record.